avidas/avidas.github.com/source/_posts/2014-01-07-connected-car-at-angelhack.markdown

 title: "Connected car: Meticulous.io @Angelhack"
 date: 2014-01-07 23:00
 comments: true
-categories: JavaScript, Flask, AngelHack, Hackathon
+categories: Software JavaScript Flask AngelHack Hackathon
 ---

 Angelhack looks for startups to come out of hackathons rather than just weekend hacks.
 As a result, it tends to get very product driven as teams compete for the Angelpad recognition.
 The theme this year was Apphack, and mobile apps were the key focus.
 Not really a surprise, as more and more startups build mobile first.